openworkload/swm-jupyter-term/README.md

 # Sky Port integration

 The current project represents a custom spawner that allows to configure spawning options and submit jupyterlab job over Sky Port.
-The spawner python package is distributed vis PyPI as `swmjupyter`.
+The spawner python package is distributed vis PyPI as `swm-jupyter-spawner`.

 ## Development environment for the spawner